Mostafa-Mohammedi/RPGHeroes/Readme.md

-* Every Hero type will extend several Method from the Hero class
+* Every Test_Hero type will extend several Method from the Test_Hero class

   * LevelUp: increase the level of the hero
   * Damage: is the damage a hero deals